andreaspreuss/mcpe-linux/README.md

 This script automatically downloads, sets up and install Minecraft: Bedrock Edition on your Debian-based Linux device!
 # Disclaimer
 We (SupDroid Studio) have written this script, but we did not create the Minecraft: Bedrock Edition Linux port.
 It's source is available at https://github.com/minecraft-linux/mcpelauncher-manifest/wiki.
 In short, this script automatically executes the instructions found at https://mcpelauncher.readthedocs.io/en/latest/source_build/index.html, instead of you needing to manually run all the commands.
 You may need to manually run the commands if you are not on a Debian-based distro, or if you are not on Ubuntu 18.04+ or equivalent.
 More about that below.
+# Version naming scheme?
+It's not that original, we just choose an animal beginning with each letter going through the alphabet.
+Read all the versions in the changelog.md file!
 # Compatibility
 The script will work on all Debian-based distros that run the equivalent of Ubuntu 18.04 or above.
 If your distro or version is not supported, please manually build from https://mcpelauncher.readthedocs.io/en/latest/source_build/index.html.
 # Instructions